Key publications

 Research interests

-The EMBLA group is led by Prof. Maria Tenje and comprises researchers with backgrounds in material science, nanotechnology, biomedical engineering and physics.
-EMBLA is short for Enabling Microtechnologies for Biomedical and Life science Applications and our research is focused on translating microsystems and microfluidic solutions to applications within the life sciences.
-Especially, we focus on organs-on-chip and droplet-based microfluidics in projects funded by the Knut and Alice Wallenberg foundation, the European Research Council and VR.
+I lead the research group EMBLA, Enabling Microtechnologies for Biomedical and Life science Applications.
+Our research is focused on translating microsystems and microfluidic solutions to applications within the life sciences with a special interest on research related to micro/nano fabrication and processing of new materials.
+In projects funded by the Knut and Alice Wallenberg foundation, the European Research Council and VR, we focus specifically on organs-on-chip and droplet-based .

 Since 2016 we also run a local unit within SciLifeLab called Customized Microfluidics.
 Our mission is to advance Swedish life science research by providing support in design and fabrication of microfluidic systems customized for your specific research needs.
 For more information and contact details, please visit our homepage.